-Here we build on this set of novel statistical tools to develop a model of the CCE state that can both track and forecast ecosystem changes in response to climate perturbations.
-Specifically, we expand the Bayesian implementation of DFA to test the community response to environmental variables within the modeling framework and to develop near-term forecasts of future community states.
-Using climate and biological data from the central and southern regions of the CCE, our goals were to: (1) summarize environmental and biological variability during 2014–2016 and compare these patterns to past variability; (2) assess the probability of observed departures from previous climate patterns and of switches to new states in community variability during the heatwave; (3) identify relationships, if any, between community variability and climate variables; and (4) test our ability to create one-year ahead simultaneous forecasts of species responses and the community state based on environmental information.
+The goal of our study is to build on this set of novel statistical tools to develop a model of the CCE state that can both track and forecast ecosystem changes in response to climate perturbations.
+More specifically, we expand the Bayesian implementation of DFA to test the community response to environmental variables within the modeling framework and to develop near-term forecasts of future community states.
+Using climate and biological data from the central and southern regions of the CCE, our specific objectives were to: (1) summarize environmental and biological variability during 2014–2016 marine heatwave and compare these patterns to past variability; (2) examine whether there is evidence of departures from previous climate patterns and of switches to a new community state during the heatwave; (3) identify relationships, if any, between community variability and climate variables; and (4) test our ability to create one-year ahead forecasts of species responses and the community state based on environmental information.
 While the focus of our study is the CCE, the approach applied here is widely applicable to the myriad marine ecosystems worldwide that are vulnerable to a rapidly changing climate.

 Methods